fablabbcn/smartcitizen-docs/docs/hardware/addons/gps.md

 Before going on a trip, make sure that:

-1. The SCK has enough battery (you can check this with the [shell](/docs/guides/getting-started/using-the-shell/)).
+1. The SCK has enough battery (you can check this with the [shell](/guides/getting-started/using-the-shell/)).
 2. The GPS is being powered, and recognized by the data board.
-You can use the (you can check this with the [shell](/docs/guides/getting-started/using-the-shell/)) for this.
+You can use the (you can check this with the [shell](/guides/getting-started/using-the-shell/)) for this.
 3. If you want to make sure the complete trip is recorded, make sure the GPS can receive a clear view of the sky and that you have a valid [_gps fix_](#data-formats).

-## Applications

-TODO - Create note with Almabike sensor manual and link it here.